Water-Melon/Melon/docs/book/cn/multithread.md

    framework "multithread";
    log_path "/home/niklaus/melon/logs/melon.log";
    /*
-    * Configurations in the 'exec_proc' are the
+    * Configurations in the 'proc_exec' are the
     * processes which are customized by user.
     *
     * Here is an example to show you how to